ilri/rhomis-server-R-scripts/README.md

 The email and password should match thos of your ODK central account.

-Finally, if you want to store the results in the database (as is done in the scripts) you will need to install mongodDB.
+Finally, if you want to store the results in the database (as is done in the scripts) you will need to [install mongodDB community](https://docs.mongodb.com/manual/administration/install-on-linux/).

 If at any point you need to update the RHoMIS R package: